cs1302uga/cs1302-urgency-queue/README.md

 	   a note to refer to that method.
 If that other method does not yet exist, then you might introduce that as a _private_ or _protected_ helper method.
-	   Using existing methods can greatly cut down the amount of code you need to write and will minimize the number of bugs in your code.
+	   Using existing methods can greatly cut down the amount of code you need to write and minimize the number of bugs in your code.
    - [ ] Based on the previous suggestion, draw out what the method dependencies are for each method (i.e., what method depends on what).
 If you notice any circular dependencies, then those should be eliminated.
-	 * The methods that don't depend on other methods are good candidates to start with in the next phase of your development.
+	 * The methods that don't depend on other methods are good candidates to start within the next phase of your development.
 We'll call these the independent methods.

 1. Prepare to implement the methods (Suggested Deadline: Tuesday, October 24th.
 9 days before the deadline):